-a.
-What procedures has your company established to determine whether the disability claimed, medical treatment, and medical expenses are reasonable, necessary, and related to the auto accident?

-5. Follow Up and Continuing Investigation

-- d.
-What diary systems do you employ for bodily injury claims? - How do you determine that authority levels are followed?
+- What procedures has your company established to determine whether the disability claimed, medical treatment, and medical expenses are reasonable, necessary, and related to the auto accident? - 5.
+Follow Up & Continuing Investigation - What diary systems do you employ for bodily injury claims? - How do you determine that authority levels are followed?